 Ideation and Creation of OrangeSV.com

-Objective: To showcase Orange Silicon Valley’s capabilities and opportunities in a way that differentiated itself from the more well-known Orange Fab startup accelerator.
+Objective: To showcase Orange Silicon Valley’s capabilities and opportunities in a way that differentiates itself from the more well-known Orange Fab startup accelerator.

-After discussions with OSV’s vice president of knowledge transfer and other stakeholders, I crafted the functional specification document that outlined the intent, behavior and workflow of the website.
-From there, I composed a Request for Proposal (RFP) that I submitted to several design and development agencies, ultimately selecting Kanopi Studios to complete the project.
+After discussions with OSV’s vice president of knowledge transfer, I crafted the functional specification document.
+It outlined the intent, behavior, and workflow of the website.
+I then composed a Request for Proposal (RFP) and submitted it to design and development agencies.
+Ultimately, I selected Kanopi Studios to complete the project.

-Over the course of a few months, I worked with the vendor on wireframing, identifying user personas and key features needed, prototyping, reviewing layouts, and overall build-out.
-The site launched in November 2014, on time and on a budget of nearly $25,000.
+Over a few months, I collaborated with the vendor on wireframing and identifying user personas.
+We also focused on key features, prototyping, and reviewing layouts for the overall build-out.
+The site successfully launched in November 2014, meeting the deadline and a budget of nearly $25,000.

-During my tenure, maintenance of the site included working with analysts to secure bylines for our blog, keeping photos and event listings fresh and relevant, along with posting PDF copies of the latest published reports.
+Throughout my tenure, I collaborated with analysts to secure bylines for our blog, ensured the freshness and relevance of photos and event listings, and regularly posted PDF copies of the latest published reports to maintain the site.

 I was also the editor-in-chief of the “Gazette,” a weekly email delivering a summary of relevant technology news to Orange executives and other stakeholders.
-With an average of 40 stories per issue, each article one was succinctly reported on and accompanied by an opinion from an OSV analyst.
+Each issue featured an average of 40 stories, with succinct reporting on each article accompanied by an opinion from an OSV analyst.